Unique ergodicity for singular holomorphic foliations of $\mathbb{P}^3(\mathbb{C})$ with an invariant plane: Background

-This implies that the sets defined by $t = \text{constant}$ are invariant by change of atlas.
-In a given foliated chart, a set of the form $t = \text{constant}$ is called a \emph{plaque}, and the relation of being in the same plaque generates an equivalence relation; connected components of equivalence classes give immersed submanifolds and are called \emph{leaves}.
+Given a foliated chart as above, the sets defined by $t = \text{constant}$ are invariant by change of atlas.
+In a given foliated chart, a set of the form $t = \text{constant}$ is called a \emph{plaque}.
+A \emph{leaf} is a connected subset such that whenever it meets a plaque, it contains it entirely.
 Note that we use the convention that singularities are not leaves.

-Equivalently, a singular holomorphic foliation by curves can be given by a covering of $M$ by sets $\{U'_i\}_{i \in I}$, and for every $i \in I$, a non-identically zero holomorphic vector field $X_i$ which vanishes at most at a finite number of points, such that for every $i,j\in I$, on $U'_i\cap U'j$, $X_i$ and $X_j$ differ by multiplication by a non-vanishing holomorphic function; the plaques are given by orbits of the flow generated by the vector fields.
-This follows from the standard theory of analytic differential equations, see e.g. \cite{Ilyashenko} \cite{Abate}.
-The singular set $S$ is the set of zeroes of the $X_i$.
-For any $p \in M \setminus S$, we write $\ell(p) := \ell(\dist(p,S))$.